What is Respite Care?

 Therefore, it is important to take a break for the sake of your own health and well-being, as well as the safety of the individual that you care for.
 Our respite services are there to help you to take a well earned break, safe in the knowledge that your loved one is being cared for in a safe and welcoming home.

 Whatever your situation, our team are on hand to help you through what can be a very challenging and testing time.

 - Reduces stress for the carer and family – Caring for a vulnerable loved one is undoubtedly a stressful time, especially if their health is deteriorating.
 Respite care allows you all to take a brief step away to reduce stress levels.
 This can often even lead to greater levels of patience in the future.

-- Allows the person receiving care valuable interaction with other people - Respite care offers a change of scenery for the person being cared for and the chance to take part in different activities and new social circles.
+- Allows the person receiving care valuable interaction with other people – Respite care offers a change of scenery for the person being cared for and the chance to take part in different activities and new social circles.
 We understand that maintaining a routine is vital for lots of people, and we do everything we can to uphold that while offering residents the chance to enjoy a range of group and individual activities.
-From outings in the local community to arts and crafts and gardening, each activity is focused on promoting well-being and feelings of self worth.

-- Experience Life in Lovett Care Home - As a person’s needs become more complex, full-time residential care may become more of a possibility in the future.
+- Experience life in Lovett Care Home – As a person’s needs become more complex, full-time residential care may become more of a possibility in the future.
 Respite care can help to accustom an individual to a residential care environment and allay any fears or apprehensions those who care for them might have.

 At Lovett Care, we provide a number of services in our eight care homes situated from the English Midlands